fluent/fluent-bit-docs/output/azure.md

 Azure output plugin allows to ingest your records into [Azure Log Analytics](https://azure.microsoft.com/en-us/services/log-analytics/) service.

-To get more details about how to setup the Azure Log Analytics please refer to the following documentation: [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/)
+To get more details about how to setup Azure Log Analytics, please refer to the following documentation: [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/)

 ## Configuration Parameters